 What exactly does ARPA mean by "involuntary" termination of employment?

-The statute doesn't say, and DOL hasn't provided guidance on this yet.
-However, the ARRA subsidy from 2009 had a similar provision, and here's what we know from that law.
+The statute doesn't say, and neither DOL nor IRS have provided guidance on this yet.
+However, the ARRA subsidy from 2009 had a similar provision, and here's what IRS said about that law.
 Under the 2009 ARRA program, an involuntary termination was (i) a severance from employment (ii) due to the independent exercise of the unilateral authority of the employer to terminate the employment, other than due to the employee’s implicit or explicit request (iii) where the employee was willing and able to continue performing services.
 Layoffs, furloughs, suspensions of employment and reduction of hours (that resulted in loss of eligibility) all were considered involuntary, even if there were recall rights.
 Raise-your-hand terminations and buy-outs were considered involuntary as were good-reason terminations (where the employee quit for good reason like being in a hostile work environment).

 Is there an exception for employees fired for misconduct?